-- 10 points will be awarded for submitting a single, properly named and properly formatted file to the proper Moodle assignment submission activity. - A minimum of 75 points will be awarded for submissions that are submitted on time, and that demonstrate a good faith effort on all parts of the assignment.
+- 10 points will be awarded for submitting a single, properly named and properly formatted file to the proper Canvas assignment submission activity. - A minimum of 75 points will be awarded for submissions that are submitted on time, and that demonstrate a good faith effort on all parts of the assignment.
 Late submissions will be awarded 74 points or fewer in this category.

-The implication of this grading scheme is that you can expect a score of 85 or higher on all Coding Assignments that meet both of these criteria.
+The implication of this grading scheme is that you can expect a score of 85 or higher on all coding assignment submissions that meet both criteria.